 Camera: Capturing the best moments the best way!

 However, if you wanna save some bucks while also getting one of the best cameras, just buy a Galaxy S9, as you also get an awesome looking phone, big battery, the latest software with timely updates.
 Things like Nightscape and Studio Lighting aren’t gimmicks and are, in fact, among the coolest additions to the S9 and S9+ cameras.
 Of course, the ability to record 960fps slow-motion videos in HD isn’t present, but you can get HD slow-mo videos of up to 480fps and 1080p at up to 240fps.
 At its price, though, this is still great.

 Now, we wouldn’t rule out V30 here, because if you are after video capture, then it would serve you the best because LG has pre-installed some great software tricks to V30’s camera, and the device looks pretty good too.
-The device is also expected to receive an update that adds AI capabilities that launched with the AI-inspired V30S ThinQ earlier in 2018 and even better is that the V40 ThinQ gets a third lens on the back and a second lens on the front-facing camera.
+The device has also expected received an update that adds AI capabilities that launched with the AI-inspired V30S ThinQ earlier in 2018 and even better is that the V40 ThinQ gets a third lens on the back and a second lens on the front-facing camera.

 Battery Life: Heavy duty load!

 The decision comes down to what feature matters to you the most after battery life, the design, performance, or camera.
 For that, look right above.

 Value for money: I don’t wanna overspend!